 Please DO NOT submit letters of recommendation — they will not be accepted.

 Transfer Students: To be considered as a transfer student for admission from community college, applicants must have a minimum 3.7 GPA at the time of application.
-You must have a minimum of 60 semester or 90 quarter transferable units with at least four of the following seven lower division requirement courses completed by the end of fall quarter prior to transfer: Communication Studies 10 or one interpersonal communication and one mass communication course (please refer to www.assist.org and note that in some cases two courses are required to fulfill the requirement), one public address course, one linguistics course, one statistics course, and three courses from psychology, American government, sociology, and microeconomics or political economy.
+You must have a minimum of 60 semester or 90 quarter transferable units with at least four of the following seven lower division requirement courses completed with a letter grade by the end of fall quarter prior to transfer: Communication Studies 10 or one interpersonal communication and one mass communication course (please refer to www.assist.org and note that in some cases two courses are required to fulfill the requirement), one public address course, one linguistics course, one statistics course, and three courses from psychology, American government, sociology, and microeconomics or political economy.

 Please refer to the UCLA Transfer Admission Guide for up-to-date information regarding transfer selection for admission: http://www.admissions.ucla.edu/prospect/Adm_tr/tradms.htm